Welcome to our Reception Class Page.

 Some simple steps to help your child learn to read through Phonics

-- Please use your child’s Book Bag and Reading Record every week.
-This is a great way for teachers and parents to communicate about what children have read.
-The Reading Record can tell you whether your child has enjoyed a particular book and shows problems or successes he or she has had, either at home or at school.
+- Please bring your child’s Book Bag and Reading Record to school every day.
+The Reading Record is a great way for teachers and parents to communicate about what children have read.
+It can tell you whether your child has enjoyed a particular book and shows problems or successes he or she has had, either at home or at school.

 - Encourage your child to ‘sound out’ unfamiliar words and then blend the sounds together from left to right rather than looking at the pictures to guess.